sflavelle/writing/Shorts and One-Shots/JevilxReader Stories/Better The Jevil You Know.md

 **[I WILL ALLOW YOU TO CONTINUE ON ONE CONDITION.]**

-In a flash, a scythe appeared in the Vessel's hand.
-Wait that was-- Jevil's own blade.
+In a flash, Jevil's scythe once again appeared in the Vessel's hand.

 **[E R A D I C A T E  H I M.]**